codemagic-ci-cd/codemagic-docs/content/yaml/building-a-flutter-app.md

 ---
-title: Templates
+title: Building a Flutter app
-description: Templates with YAML.
+description: Building a Flutter app with YAML.
-weight: 6
+weight: 2
 ---

-`scripts:` Contains the scripts and commands to be run during the build.
-This is where you can specify the commands to test, build and code sign your project.

-Following templates provide `scripts:` lines to perform different operations.
+With `codemagic.yaml`, you can use Codemagic to build, test and publish Flutter apps.
+You can read more about how to use codemagic.yaml and see the structure of the file [HERE](../yaml/yaml).

-### Android builds
+## Android builds

-For gradle codesigning configuration refer to the [documentation](https://docs.codemagic.io/code-signing/android-code-signing/#preparing-your-flutter-project-for-code-signing).
-The following templates show codesigning using `key.properties`.
+The following templates show code signing using `key.properties`.

-#### Build the APK with default debug code signing:
+### Build the APK with default debug code signing:

     - |
       # set up debug key.properties